rexor12/holobot/README.md

 # Contribution

-Your contribution is more than welcome any time, be it ideas, suggestions, bug reports, bug fixes or new features.
+Your contribution is welcome any time, be it suggestions, bug reports, bug fixes or new features.

 There is no specific process for now, therefore - depending on the type of contribution - I suggest either creating an [issue](https://github.com/rexor12/holobot/issues) or forking the repository and creating a [pull request](https://github.com/rexor12/holobot/pulls).